 Set Current Location

-Not far from Los Angeles, San Diego or Las Vegas, this expansive national park is a magnificent confluence of the Colorado and Mojave desert ecosystems.
+Not far from Los Angeles, San Diego or Las Vegas, Joshua Tree National Park is a magnificent confluence of the Colorado and Mojave desert ecosystems.
 The park is framed by wind-blown desert terrains, enigmatic rock formations and gorgeous wilderness which enlivens its arid landscape.
 This desert park is home to numerous varieties of plants and animals that brave the climatic extremes and unpredictable rain.
 Even the park's namesake, the Joshua tree, resides here and blooms in the spring.
-With almost 800,000 acres (3,23,748.5 hectares) of land and three ecosystems surviving within it, the park offers awarding glimpses of either a California Mountain Lion stalking its prey or a California Desert Bat flying overhead.
-Strewn across the park's seemingly-desolate expanse is a troupe of camp sites, whereas its marvelous, inky black skies have been a subject of many astronomical observations.
-Playing host to an array of activities like hiking, birding and climbing, this entrancing national park beautifully embodies the wild tenor of southern California.
+With almost 800,000 acres (3,23,748.5 hectares) of land and three ecosystems surviving within it, the park offers glimpses of either a California Mountain Lion stalking its prey or a California Desert Bat flying overhead.
+Strewn across the park's seemingly-desolate expanse is a troupe of campsites, whereas its marvelous, inky black skies have been a subject of many astronomical observations.
+It also plays host to an array of activities like hiking, birding, and climbing.

 Death Valley National Park is famed for its extreme arid temperatures.
 While it's difficult to believe much can survive the boiling temperatures up to 134 degrees fahrenheit (57 degrees centigrade), the park's desert wildlife proves otherwise.
 From Bighorn Sheep, Coyote and the evergreen creosote bush, the desert changes through the seasons and offers up a burst of colors in spring when the wildflowers bloom spectacularly.
 Top scenic spots include Zabriskie Point, overlooking the sci-fiesque multi-hued Furnace Creek; otherworldly Twenty Mule Team Canyon and the badlands; and the desolate Mesquite Flat Sand Dunes.